-If your network is notoriously bogged down by a high number of users, devices, or high-bandwidth applications, a Private LTE or 5G network will provide more coverage and capacity, particularly because a PCN is not subject to traffic spikes or slowed speeds in the way a public cellular network is.
+If your network is notoriously bogged down by a high number of users, devices, or high-bandwidth applications, a private 5G or LTE network will provide more coverage and capacity, particularly because a private cellular network is not subject to traffic spikes or slowed speeds in the way a public cellular network is.

 Take distance education, for example.
-Private Cellular Network deployments made by school administrators are usually district-, city-, or county-wide, meaning there are potentially thousands of devices using video to communicate for hours on end.
+Private cellular network deployments made by school administrators are usually district-, city-, or county-wide, meaning there are potentially thousands of devices using video to communicate for hours on end.
 On a public cellular network, this solution would amass high data fees and may experience throttling.
-Alternatively, PCNs allow more traffic to pass through the network, and the Quality of Service (QoS) is controlled by the district’s network administrator instead of the carrier.
+Alternatively, private cellular allows more traffic to pass through the network, and the Quality of Service (QoS) is controlled by the district’s network administrator instead of the carrier.

 Is your data sufficiently protected on your network?

-If your organization has strict security policies or critical data requirements that can’t be met by a public network, a PCN — complemented by the inherent security of a 5G network — is the perfect solution.
+If your organization has strict security policies or critical data requirements that can’t be met by a public network, a private network — complemented by the inherent security of a 5G network — is the perfect solution.
 Because private networks are built on shared license spectrums, the networks are more difficult to access for outsiders.
-Additionally, the SIM-based authentication of a Private 5G network provides advanced security through encryption and authentication protocols.
+Additionally, the SIM-based authentication of a private 5G network provides advanced security through encryption and authentication protocols.

 The ability to not only protect data but also monitor the traffic (such as that from a SCADA system) in real-time using a cloud-based management system can prevent the loss of assets and information.

-Does your IT staff have experience deploying a PCN?
+Does your IT staff have experience deploying a private cellular network?